 Main Causes of Shareholder Disputes and Litigation

 The root cause of the failure of 65% of start-ups is due to founder conflicts.
 Issues like executive misconduct, conflicts of interest, and mismanagement of resources are often the roots of shareholder disputes.
+A common flashpoint within these disputes is a financial reporting dispute, where disagreements arise over the accuracy, transparency, or interpretation of a company’s financial statements.

 We have seen this time and again in cases like the Autonomy acquisition fiasco and the lawsuit against Elon Musk in relation to Tesla’s acquisition of SolarCity.